Shipping Hazardous Materials

 What Types Of Goods Are Classified As HAZMAT?

 All of these items can pose a shipping hazard if the transporter fails to take adequate precautions.
-The FMCA also breaks down each major hazmat category into subcategories for clarity.
+For clarity, the FMCA also breaks down each major hazmat category into subcategories.

 Class 1: Explosives